-Pre-Req: Sophomore standing with completion of a US government course.

-AP Comparative Government sets a historic foundation for the AP 6 Countries of: United Kingdom, Mexico, Russia, China, Nigeria, and Iran.
+Course: 340 Credit:1/2 Duration: Semester Grades: 10-12 Pre-Req: Sophomore standing with completion of a US government course.
+Fee: None AP Comparative Government sets a historic foundation for the AP 6 Countries of: United Kingdom, Mexico, Russia, China, Nigeria, and Iran.
 The majority of the course analyzes modern trends of power, authority, sovereignty, legitimacy and institutions of the AP 6 countries.
 Critical reading, analytical writing, media analysis, and construction of governmental models are key skills developed in preparation for the AP National Exam.
-REQUIREMENT: Considerable independent learning with an emphasis on the following: Analytical reading, writing, thinking and understanding of current world/regional political events.
-Students are expected to be active in the classroom discussions.
-This is a college level course.
+NOTE: This is a NCAA approved course.